 Ljubljana is the capital, political, commercial and cultural centre with a population of 270.000 citizens.
-GDP per capita was 18.693 EUR in 2015 .
-Industry has an important place in the economic structure of Slovenia, with interesting niches in almost all activities, but services have largest share.
+GDP per capita was app.
+23.000 EUR in 2019.
+Industry has an important place in the economic structure of Slovenia, with interesting niches in almost all activities, but services have the largest share.

 The decimal metric system was introduced in 1875.
 According to historical sources, a metrological office operated in Ljubljana as early as 1877.
 When, in 1991, the Republic of Slovenia declared its independence, the Standards and Metrology Institute of the Republic of Slovenia (SMIS) was established within the Ministry of Science and Technology.
 In 2001, a reorganisation of the Slovenian civil service took place.
 By separating Standardisation and Accreditation from SMIS, SMIS was restructured into Metrology Institute of the Republic of Slovenia (MIRS), which continues its work in the field of metrology as the Slovenian national metrology institution.
 Today MIRS is working under the Ministry of Economic Development and Technology.

 MIRS plays the central role in the distributed Slovenian metrology system.
 In implementing its mission, MIRS closely collaborates with Slovenian Universities as well as with the research and other institutes.
 It is also a participating member of various international organisations in the field of metrology, both in Europe and world-wide.

 Based on Law on Metrology (2005) MIRS is responsible for:

 - conformity assessment of measuring instruments

 - national metrological laboratories for particular physical quantities

 - managing the precious metal products system

 - collaborating with international and other organisations and representing in them the national metrology service